Human Development and Christ-Knowledge

 [ 16 ] Wenn man weitergehen will, findet man ein gutes Mittel zur Schulung im reinen Denken an meinen Büchern «Wahrheit und Wissenschaft» und der «Philosophie der Freiheit».
 Diese Bücher sind lediglich ein Turnen des Denkens, das sinnlichkeitsfrei ist.
 Bei andern Büchern können Sie in der Regel nicht viel verändern, wenn Sie einen Gedanken an eine andere Stelle rücken.
 Bei diesen Büchern können die Gedanken nicht an eine andere Stelle gebracht werden.
 Diese Bücher sind so entstanden, daß meine Persönlichkeit nur die Gelegenheit gegeben hat, daß diese Gedankengebäude in die Sinnlichkeit getreten sind.
 Man mußte sich einfach hingeben, auf daß diese Gedanken sich selbst erzeugten, sich selbst fortspannen.
 Wer sich tiefer einlassen will und einmal ein halbes Jahr darauf verwendet — es ist nicht leicht, aber diese Anstrengung ist das Allerbeste, was man dabei erreichen kann —, und wer es zu Ende lesen kann, der hat sich aus sich selbst eine Kraft heraufgeholt, die in ihm verborgen lag.

-[ 16 ] If you want to go further, you will find a good means of training in pure thinking in my books “Truth and Science” and “The Philosophy of Freedom”.
-These books are merely a workout for thinking that is free of sensuality.
-With other books, you usually can't change much by moving a thought to a different place.
+[ 16 ] If you wish to go further, you will find a good means of training in pure thinking in my books *Truth and Science* and *The Philosophy of Freedom*.
+These books are simply an exercise in thinking that is free from the senses.
+With other books, you generally cannot change much by moving a thought to a different place.
 With these books, the thoughts cannot be moved to a different place.
-These books came about in such a way that my personality only provided the opportunity for these thought-structures to enter the sensual realm.
-One simply had to surrender to these thoughts generating themselves and developing themselves.
-Those who want to delve deeper and spend half a year on it – it is not easy, but this effort is the very best one can achieve – and who can read it to the end, have summoned a power from within themselves that was hidden in them.
+These books came into being in such a way that my personality merely provided the opportunity for these structures of thought to enter into the realm of the senses.
+One simply had to surrender oneself so that these thoughts might generate themselves and unfold on their own.
+Whoever wishes to engage more deeply and devotes half a year to it—it is not easy, but this effort is the very best one can achieve in the process—and whoever can read it to the end has drawn forth from within themselves a power that lay hidden within them.

-[ 17 ] Das zweite ist die Imagination, die bildhafte Erkenntnis, die ganz unter dem Eindruck des schönen Goetbe-Wortes steht: «Alles Vergängliche ist nur ein Gleichnis.» Eigentlich sollte nur derjenige, der in seinem Denken Sicherheit gewonnen hat, sich darauf einlassen.
+[ 17 ] Das zweite ist die Imagination, die bildhafte Erkenntnis, die ganz unter dem Eindruck des schönen Goethe-Wortes steht: «Alles Vergängliche ist nur ein Gleichnis.» Eigentlich sollte nur derjenige, der in seinem Denken Sicherheit gewonnen hat, sich darauf einlassen.
 Wer das nicht hat, könnte leicht in Phantastik verfallen.
 Die Voraussetzung daher ist, daß man zuerst ein klarer Kopf geworden ist; nichts hindert mehr, auf Abwege zu geraten, als ein klares Denken.
 Und nichts verleitet mehr dazu als ein unklares Denken, als Unlogik.

 [ 18 ] Imagination könnte man im weitesten Sinne so bezeichnen, daß man alles um sich her ansieht, wie man einen Menschen ansieht.
 Betrachten Sie das Gesicht eines Menschen: Sie sehen Falten sich bilden und wieder vergehen; Sie beschreiben sie nicht bloß, Sie nennen sie Lächeln oder Traurigkeit.
 Das Lächeln des Menschen verrät Ihnen eine heitere Seelenstimmung seines Inneren.
 Sie schließen nicht nur von einem Äußeren auf das Innere, sondern es ist Ihnen direkt ein Zeichen für ein Inneres.
 Oder Sie sehen die Träne perlen: Sie sind nicht bloß ein Physiker, der eine Träne nur nach dem Gesetz der Schwere beurteilt, sondern Sie wissen, daß die Tränenperle ein Ausdruck für die innere Traurigkeit der Seele ist.
 Und so ist Ihnen alles Äußere ein Ausdruck für die innere Stimmung der Seele.
 Und der Rosenkreuzerzögling kommt in die Stimmung, daß alles, was er draußen sieht, ihm ebenso zum Ausdruck wird, sagen wir, des Erdgeistes: eine gewisse Pflanze, die Herbstzeitlose, wird ihm in Wirklichkeit der Ausdruck des trauernden Erdendaseins werden, andere Pflanzen der Ausdruck des heiteren Erdendaseins.
 Ebenso wie ihm die lächelnde Miene der Ausdruck für die heitere Stimmung der Seele ist, werden ihm die Blumen ein Ausdruck für die heitere oder traurige Stimmung der Erde.
 Und Goethe hat es nicht bloß als ein äußeres Bild gemeint, wenn er im «Faust» vom Erdgeist spricht: